AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-proofs.md

 title: Upload proofs from Adobe Photoshop
 description: You can upload your art boards as proofs directly to Adobe Workfront for a thorough review and approval.
 author: Courtney
-feature: "Workfront Integrations and Apps, Digital Content and Documents"
+feature: Workfront Integrations and Apps, Digital Content and Documents
+exl-id: cbb12ee7-949e-44a1-9340-3ef93c003b21
 ---
 # Upload proofs from Adobe Photoshop

 You can upload your art boards as proofs directly to Adobe Workfront for a thorough review and approval.